eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ### Step 2.1: Register the Aspect Model

 1. First of all generate a new UUID:
-- Visit  <a href="https://www.uuidgenerator.net/version4" target="_blank">this UUID Generator</a> to generate an additional UIID
+- Visit  <a href="https://www.uuidgenerator.net/version4" target="_blank" rel="noopener noreferrer">this UUID Generator</a> to generate an additional UIID
 - This newly generated UUID will serve as the `digitalTwinSubmodelId`, which plays a crucial role in linking the Aspect Model to the Digital Product Passport (DPP) and will be important in later steps.
 2. In the Insomnia App, locate the request labeled `Step 2.1.1 Create Aspect Model`.
 3. Replace `<digitalTwinSubmodelId>` with the new generated UUID, as shown in the example